dovadi/rubycoop/examples.md

 title: Examples
 ---

-What are succesfull cooperatives as an example for the Ruby Co-Op?
+**What are succesfull co-operatives as an example for the Ruby Co-op?**